mahmoudimus/ac/docs/public/concepts/understanding-jwt.md

 <a name='decode'></a>
 ## <a name="decoding-and-verifying-token"></a>Decoding and verifying a JWT token

-Here is a minimal example of decoding and verifying a JWT token, in Java, using atlassian-jwt and nimbus-jwt (version 2.16 or greater).
+Here is a minimal example of decoding and verifying a JWT token, in Java, using atlassian-jwt and nimbus-jwt (last tested atlassian-jwt version 1.5.3 and nimbus-jwt version 2.16).

 **NOTE:** This example does not include any error handling.
 See [`AbstractJwtAuthenticator`](https://bitbucket.org/atlassian/atlassian-jwt/src/master/core/src/main/java/com/atlassian/jwt/core/http/auth/AbstractJwtAuthenticator.java)